moufmouf/graphqlite-phpuk-workshop/README.md

-TODO: change this project so that GraphiQL runs locally?
-=> hard!
-=> Provide a Graphql-Playground install on the USB key?

 # PHP UK Conference - GraphQLite workshop

 This project contains the code to be downloaded by PHP UK Conference participants at the GraphQLite workshop.